-Instrument validity Our instruments for the workers' unexplained wage volatility - the variance of the permanent and transitory component of shocks to firm growth - may be invalid if the worker can influence the outcome of the firm.
-This could be the case with the top managers of the firm because they exert a dominant role.
+Instrument validity: Our instruments for the workers' unexplained wage volatility-the variance of the permanent and transitory component of shocks to firm growth-may be invalid if the worker can influence the outcome of the firm.
+This could happen with the top managers of the firm because they exert a dominant role.
 To account for the possible bias induced by workers with dominant position inside the firm we focus on large firms, where arguably influence of any worker on firm productivity is diluted.

 Our instruments may also be invalid if workers concentrate their stock investment in their firm's shares.
-This would give rise to an omitted variable problem because the portfolio share of risky asset is inversely related to the variance of risky asset returns (as in classical Merton-type portfolio choice models), which for investors holding significant shares of their firm may be directly related to the variance of firm value added.18 To account for potential instrument invalidity due to "own-firm bias" in household portfolio, we drop individuals with any holdings in their own firm.19
+This would give rise to an omitted variable problem because the portfolio share of risky asset is inversely related to the variance of risky asset returns (as in classical Mertontype portfolio choice models), which for investors holding significant shares of their firm may be directly related to the variance of firm value added.26 To account for potential instrument invalidity due to "own-firm bias" in household portfolio, we drop individuals with any holdings in their own firm.27

-A final concern is that for a family what matters is the variation in total household earnings, rather than that of the primary earner.
-Indeed, within-family insurance (for example through added worker effects) may invalidate the use of the primary earner's wage volatility as a measure of background risk.
-To address this issue, we construct a measure of volatility based on household earnings (while continuing to use the same set of instruments as in the baseline regression - which refer to the primary earner).
+Finally, a possible concern is that for a family what matters is the variation in total household earnings, rather than that of the primary earner.
+Indeed, within-family insurance (e.g. through added worker effects) may invalidate the use of the primary earner's wage volatility as a measure of uninsured wage risk.
+To address this issue, we construct a measure of volatility based on household earnings (while continuing to use the same set of instruments as in the baseline regression-which refer to the primary earner).
+Similarly, one may be concerned that some individuals may try to smooth some of their wage risk by holding multiple concurrent jobs.
+To tackle this issue, we redefine our measure of wage volatility by summing wages from all jobs (rather than using just the main one).
+Correspondingly, we redefine our firm-specific instruments by weighting firm residuals by the share of total wages received by each firm.